Hector DeLuca: Entrepreneurship

 DeLuca founded Tetrionics in 1989, later bought by Sigma-Aldrich in 2004.
 Tetrionics manufactured pharmaceutical ingredients, including Paricalcitol (trade name Zemplar(™)), which is used to treat secondary hyperparathyroidism.

 Academic and professional roles

 DeLuca served as the chairman of the Biochemistry Department at UW-Madison for 30 years.
 Under his leadership, the department became a global center for vitamin and hormone research.
 He fostered a culture of excellence, attracting top-tier faculty and students while ensuring the department remained at the forefront of scientific innovation.

-Mentorship and training

-One of DeLuca’s most notable contributions to academia is his mentorship of over 160 graduate students.
-Many of his mentees have gone on to achieve prominence in academia, industry, and government, continuing the legacy of groundbreaking research initiated under his guidance.
-DeLuca emphasized a rigorous yet supportive approach to mentoring, inspiring the next generation of scientists.

 Research Funding and Impact

 DeLuca’s collaborations with the Wisconsin Alumni Research Foundation (WARF) significantly advanced the university’s research capabilities.
 His discoveries and the resulting patents generated tens of millions of dollars in revenue.
 This funding has supported countless research projects, new facilities, and scholarships, strengthening UW-Madison’s reputation as a leading research institution.

 Controversies

 DeLuca’s career has not been without challenges.
 A notable controversy he was involved in centered around patent disputes related to his discoveries of Vitamin D metabolites.
 DeLuca’s work (along with his research partner, Dr. Heinrich K. Schnoes) in isolating and identifying 25-hydroxyvitamin D3, 1,25-dihydroxyvitamin D3 and synthesizing 1-alpha-HCC led to a series of patents filed through the Wisconsin Alumni Research Foundation (WARF), including patents for the manufacturing process of 1-alpha-HCC and its medical applications.

 These patents became the subject of a legal dispute with a competing biochemistry company, the Research Institute of Medicine and Chemistry (RIMAC) with a court case brought by RIMAC against WARF, alleging that RIMAC scientists had been the first to successfully synthesize 1-alpha-HCC and DeLuca’s lab had information gained from a paper sent to them for peer review by RIMAC.
 The case was settled out of court in 1987 with WARF paying an unknown sum, and RIMAC relinquishing patent rights.
 Following this case, UW-Madison Chancellor Donna Shalala convened an investigative committee, chaired by retired Senior Federal Judge John Reynolds.
 After a four-day hearing in 1989, the committee concluded that no scientific misconduct had occurred.
 The issue was put to rest in 1995, when the United States’ Office of Special Investigations later concluded that the hearing was thorough and unbiased.